Smooth locus of twisted affine Schubert varieties and twisted affine Demazure modules: Proof of Proposition , by Travis Scrimshaw

 We give an explicit realization for a minuscule representation following the construction in \cite[Sec.~3.1.1]{OS19}, where we prove the analog of~\cite[Prop.~3.2, Prop.~3.3]{OS19} for $\g$-representations.
 For the remainder of this section, let $r \in I$ be such that $\inner{\fw_r}{\coroot} \leq 1$ for all $\alpha \in \Phi^+$, which characterizes the minuscule representations $V(\fw_r)$.

 A \defn{crystal} for $\g$ is a set $B$ with crystal operators $\te_i, \tf_i \colon B \to B \sqcup \{0\}$, for all $i \in I$, that satisfy certain properties and encode the action of the Chevalley generators $E_i$ and $F_i$ respectively.
-Kashiwara showed~\cite{Kas90,Kas91} that all highest weight representations $V(\lambda)$ has a corresponding crystal $B(\lambda)$.
+Kashiwara showed~\cite{Kas90,Kas91} that all highest weight representations $V(\lambda)$ have corresponding crystals $B(\lambda)$.
 We denote by $u_{\lambda}$ the unique highest weight element of $B(\lambda)$.
 For more information on crystals, we refer the reader to~\cite{BS17}.

 For a minuscule node $r$, let $J := I \setminus \{r\}$, and let $W_J := \langle s_i \mid i \in J \rangle$ denote the corresponding subgroup.
 Denote by $W^J$ the set of minimal length coset representatives of $W / W_J$.
 Define crystal operators $\te_i, \tf_i \colon W^J \to W^J \sqcup \{0\}$ by